kennethajensen/FormulaOne/README.md

 # Analyzing Formula 1 Data

-This notebook retrieves and processes Formula 1 qualifying session data from [OpenF1](https://openf1.org/)'s open-source API.
+This repository retrieves and processes Formula 1 qualifying session data from [OpenF1](https://openf1.org/)'s open-source API.

 The goal is to use this data to create a profile of how each track is driven and to then analyze the results to find groups of tracks that are similar and identify any anomalies or changes over time.